-We are experts in delivering innovative integrated health and social care, to ensure our clients achieve the best outcomes.
-We specialise in supporting people with the most complex needs and challenges in life who often have chaotic backgrounds including forensic histories, substance and alcohol use, mental illness, personality disorders many of whom are living with trauma.
+We are experts in delivering innovative integrated health and social care to ensure people accessing our services achieve the best outcomes.
+We specialise in supporting people with the most complex multiple disadvantages and challenges in life who often have chaotic backgrounds, including forensic histories, substance and alcohol use disorders, mental ill-health, and personality disorders, many of whom live with trauma.

-Our main aim is to provide holistic person-centred support that ensures the true integration and co-production of services that work together to change lives.
+Our main aim is to provide holistic person-centred support to ensure the true integration and co-production of services that work together to change lives.

-We focus on five key areas with service users so that they have the best chance moving forward in a positive direction:
+We focus on five key areas with residents and participants to ensure they have the best chance of moving in a positive direction:

 Economic Well-being

-Each Service User takes their own road to achieving economic well-being.
-We provide support tailored to each person’s circumstances.
-Maximising income at an early stage of the support planning process begins to foster independence and recovery.
+Each resident and participant has their journey to achieving economic well-being.
+We provide support tailored to individual circumstances.
+Maximising income early in the support planning process helps foster independence and recovery.

 Staying Safe

-We support people to address specific risk areas.
-Positive risk management and good decision making can keep both Service Users and the local community safe.
-It can be a gradual process as Service Users engage and develop trust in the support provided by our staff.
+We support people in addressing specific risk areas.
+Positive risk management and good decision-making can keep residents, participants and the local community safe.
+It can be a gradual process as residents and participants engage and develop trust in the support provided by us.

 Achieving ambitions

-We support our Service Users to achieve their ambitions and aspirations.
-These may include gaining basic skills such as literacy or social skills.
-We provide support to improve social links with family, develop positive social links with friends and develop roots within the community.
+We support residents and participants in achieving their ambitions and aspirations.
+These may include gaining basic skills, including literacy and social skills.
+We provide support to improve social links with family, develop positive social links with friends and develop roots within the local community.

 Healthy living

-We support Service Users to access the primary healthcare they require and to take responsibility for their own nutrition and exercise.
-To achieve this, we work in partnership with a wide variety of specialist agencies.
-We also run events and programmes designed to foster healthy lifestyles.
-This in turn increases social inclusion and improves links with the community.
+We support residents and participants to access the primary healthcare they require and take responsibility for their nutrition and exercise.
+To achieve this, we work in partnership with various specialist agencies.
+We also run events and programmes designed to foster healthy lifestyles, increasing social inclusion and improving links with the local community.

 Making positive contributions

-Service Users begin contributing from the outset as services are co-produced with them.
-Expertise from Service Users is used across the organisation particularly in training staff and policy development.
-We also work in partnership with community, voluntary and statutory agencies to create opportunities for Service Users to utilise their skills and time positively for the community.
+Residents and particpants begin contributing from the outset as services are co-produced with them.
+Lived experience is used across the organisation in training staff and policy development.
+We work in partnership with community, voluntary and statutory agencies to create opportunities for residents and participants to utilise their skills and time positively in the local community.